ankschoubey/old-blog/_posts/2021-05-16-recommender-systems.md

 Recommender systems are also used at a smaller scale like Keyboard Suggestions on your phone.

 For Enterprise, recommender systems can help improve productivity by a lot.
-- By having documents/data grouped, the right information can be searched faster.
+- By having documents/data grouped, the right information can found faster.
 - By having similar documents groups/recommended, comparing between documents can be made simpler.

-Recommender Systems often require much less data to operate.
+Recommender Systems often require much less data to operate than other Machine/Deep Learning problems.